-The primary role of the World Bowling is to regulate, popularize and promote the sport of tenpin bowling.
+The primary role of the International Bowling Federation is to regulate, popularize and promote the sport of tenpin bowling.
 It does this by sanctioning equipment and lane conditions and by establishing and monitoring the rules under which the sport is played in each of its National Federations.
 It also assists with the structure and development of its member Federations, helping to provide skills development and elite athlete pathways, coaching and officials accreditation and generally upgrading the skills of bowlers of all ages.

 President (elected during the Congress every four years)